lujiuyuan/learngit/readme.txt

-Git is a version control syste.
+it is a version control syste.

+B
+A
+A
 Git is free software